There are different ways to name the country of France. Some of the examples sometimes describe just a part of France and not all the territory.

 5 Overseas Communities / 5 Collectivités d’Outre-Mer (COM):

-1 Oversea Communitie (COM) with a special statut:
+1 Oversea Community (COM) with a special status:

 3 Overseas Territories / Territoires d’Outre Mer (TOM).
 The acronym still exists for those territories:

-French southern lands, Antarctic Lands and Island of Clipperton
+French southern lands, Antarctic Lands, and the Island of Clipperton

-This is a word that I and non parisians french people hate a lot.
-I hear only this word when I meet parisian people.
+The province is a word that I and non-Parisian French people hate a lot.
+I hear only this word when I meet Parisian people.
 The province is everything except Paris.
 Being from the north or south or anywhere is exactly the same for them.
-It sounds really arrogant when a parisian use it.
+It sounds really arrogant when a Parisian uses it.

 The deep France is to describe the parts of France disconnected from the big French cities.

 The empty diagonal is a huge area where the population is quite low.
-It goes from north-east to south-west of France.
-The “diagonale du vide” is la France profonde :p
+It goes from the northeast to the southwest of France.
+The “diagonale du vide” is la France profonde.